 Trees don’t really have a wound healing process.
 The tree seals off the damaged tissue rather than heals it.
 If the cells have been damaged too much, the tree could cut off valuable routes for water and nutrients.
 It honestly depends on how well the tree is at isolating the damage and continuing to grow around it.
 One of the most important things to do is not paint the wound.
 Have a professional tree care service examine the tree to see if it will become a hazard.

-If you have questions as to the health and safety of your tree or would like to schedule an appointment for us to come and take a look at the damage and health of your trees, give us a call at any time.
+If you have questions as to the fitness and security of your tree or would like to schedule an appointment for us to come and take a look at the damage and fitness of your trees, give us a call at any time.
 We work throughout the King and Snohomish counties of Washington.